 The WalkerEireann channel on SoundCloud channel is a great way to get young children listening to familiar stories through Irish.

 You May Also Enjoy 60+ Fantastic Irish Words and Phrases to Teach Your Kids

 Start learning one of many new languages with the immersive language courses from Rosetta Stone.
-Consistently voted one of the best language Get instant feedback on pronunciation to help prepare you for real-world conversations,
+Get instant feedback on pronunciation to help prepare you for real-world conversations.

 Take your pick from Spanish, French, German, Italian, Arabic, Korean, Irish, Mandarin, Greek, Hebrew, Hindi, Vietnamese, Russian, Turkish, Swedish, Japanese, Farsi, Tagalog, Polish, or Portuguese.

 A three-day free trial is available and then payment plans once the trial is up.